akshell/docs/ref/ak/rest.rst

 .. function:: obtainingSession(handler)

-   Decorate *handler* to redirect visitors who doesn't have a :term:`session` to the session generator URL.
+   Decorate *handler* to redirect visitors who doesn't have a session cookie to the session generator URL.
 Akshell will set a session cookie and redirect the user back to the page he came from.
 If cookies are disabled in the user's browser, he'll get an error message asking to enable them.

 Serve Functions